Superpat/ancientreligions/ACR_Changelog.md

 Hellenic:

-- Reformed Hellenic will use a Collegium Pontificum if reformed with Theocratic Leadership.
+- Reformed Hellenic will use a Collegium Pontificum if reformed with Hierocratic Leadership.

 Promethean: